 There have been several questions about what will qualify as "research methods" when asking a question specifically about the use of research methods.
 For example, Discuss the use of research methods in the study of the brain and behaviour.

-- When asked about research methods, students should write about experiments, observations, interviews and case studies.
+- When asked about research methods, students should write about experiments, observations, correlational studies, interviews, or case studies.
 The clarification reads: Twin, adoption, and longitudinal studies are examples of research designs.
 Meta-analyses are a quantitative statistical analysis of several similar experiments or studies for which the pooled data is tested for statistical significance.
 To clarify further, twin, adoption, longitudinal studies and meta-analyses are not considered research methods and will not be accepted on IB exams as valid responses.
 This also applies to Paper 2.

 - When studying the brain, fMRI, MRI, EEG, CAT, PET are the most frequent techniques used to study the brain; however, they are not research methods.